XFA: PDF/A

 When an XFA form is converted to PDF/A, both the boilerplate and field content are flattened into a PDF appearance stream.
 PDF/A forbids active content and all XFA content except, optionally, the XML Data Document (forms data created by a user).

 Standardization

 The XML Forms Architecture specification is not included in the PDF 1.7 standard (ISO 32000-1:2008) and it is only referenced as an external proprietary specification created and published by Adobe.
 However, the ISO 32000-1 references XFA as normative and indispensable for the application of the ISO 32000-1 specification.
 XFA was not standardized as an ISO standard.

 Since 2007, development of PDF standard has been conducted by ISO's Technical Committee 171/Subcommittee 2/Working Group 8 (TC 171/SC 2/WG 8).

 In 2011 the ISO Committee urged Adobe Systems to submit the XFA Specification, XML Forms Architecture (XFA), to ISO for standardization, and requested that Adobe Systems stabilize the XFA specification.
 The Committee expressed its concerns about the stability of the XFA specification.

 In 2017 the ISO Committee deprecated XFA from PDF 2.0.

+Current status

+XFA has not been developed further since version 3.3 (2012), and following its deprecation in PDF 2.0 it is regarded as a legacy technology.
+Adobe LiveCycle, the platform used to author XFA forms, was superseded by Adobe Experience Manager Forms, and most modern PDF viewers—including the built-in viewers in web browsers and mobile operating systems—do not render XFA content.
+As a result, forms authored in XFA typically require a recent desktop version of Adobe Reader or Acrobat, and organizations have increasingly migrated to AcroForms or HTML-based forms.